 Here’s How to Protect Your Ears When You Take a Swim

 Millions of people suffer from swimmer’s ear every summer, which occurs when bacteria-laden water gets trapped inside your ear canal.
 Swelling and painful earaches result when the bacteria infects the ear.
 It’s not exclusively lakes and rivers that contain these bacteria, they can sometimes be found in pools and hot tubs if they are not cleaned and treated properly.
-No irreversible injury should occur if you have your ears checked out by a hearing expert.
 To be safe, when swimming in your pool, use special swimmers earplugs and keep the chemical balance correct to lessen the possibility of getting swimmers ear.